 The water is collected under the field in an underground stormwater retention system.
 This way the field can be used both under and after major precipitation events.

-If the field has artificial turf, the water can be led to the tunnel fascines through gutters and inlet wells as it would need to be diverted around the underlying membrane under the turf.
+If the field has artificial turf, the water can be led to the stormwater chambers through gutters and inlet wells as it would need to be diverted around the underlying membrane under the turf.

 We find an example of a multifunctional football field in Snättringe close to Stockholm, Sweden.
 In Snättringe there was an urgent priority to establish an underground retention systemdue to the low-lying areas around the football field being at the risk of becoming flooded during major precipitation events.